genomicsclass/leanpub/manuscript/eda_with_pca.md

 chryexp<- colMeans(y[which(annot$CHR=="chrY"),])
 ```

-If we create a histogram of the median gene expression values on chromosome Y we clearly see two modes which must be females and males:
+If we create a histogram of the median gene expression values on chromosome Y, we clearly see two modes which must be females and males:

 ```r
 mypar()